Demystifying the FAR/AIM: Your Guide to Essential Aeronautical Information

 By Jordan Bullock, CFI & Boeing 737 Pilot

 When I begin instructing a new student, the first thing I do is show them all the literature and educational media that pilots have at their disposal.
-From youtube to podcasts to personal mentors- there is an abundance of free knowledge out there.
-Unfortunately, a lot of times hearsay can end up being wrong, or outdated.
-This is also something I stress to my students.
-So, the question is, how can a newcomer be certain what they hear or watch is legal or correct?
-That's where the FAR/AIM comes into play.
+From YouTube to podcasts to personal mentors, there is an abundance of free knowledge out there.
+Unfortunately, a lot of times, hearsay can end up being wrong or outdated.

 The FAR/AIM is technically two books: The FAR (Federal Aviation Regulations), dealing with regulations, and the AIM (Aeronautical Information Manual), which is more geared to air traffic control procedures and basic flight information.
 Let’s look at some important features of the FAR/AIM and why you should be fairly familiar with it!